calipho-sib/nextprot-docs/news/2022/09/22/neXtProt is now a 5 star Open Data resource.md

 To date, neXtProt was:

-:star: Available on the Web (whatever format) under the open license CC BY 4.0 since February 21, 2018.
+:star: Available on the Web (whatever format) under the open license CC BY 4.0 since February 21, 2018.<br>
-:star::star: Available as structured data since its first release on August 23, 2011.
+:star::star: Available as structured data since its first release on August 23, 2011.<br>
 :star::star::star: Available in the non-proprietary open format XML since its first release on August 23, 2011.

 As of today, neXtProt:

-:star::star::star::star: Uses URIs to denote things by dereferencing.
+:star::star::star::star: Uses URIs to denote things by dereferencing.<br>
 :star::star::star::star::star: Links neXtProt data to other data, i.e. UniProt entries, to provide context.

 So, start linking to our data and let's build the semantic web of human proteins together!